ishangarg01/apollogpt/README.md

     - If the password is correct but the email is not verified, shows "Please verify your email before logging in." and offers a "Resend Verification Email" button.
   - **Backend**: `lib/auth.ts` (CredentialsProvider)
     - Checks if the user exists and has a password.
-    - Checks the password (using bcrypt).
+    - Checks the password (using bcryptjs).
     - If the password is correct but `emailVerified` is null, throws a verification error.
 - **Google OAuth**
   - **Frontend**: "Sign up with Google" and "Sign in with Google" buttons use `signIn('google', ...)`.